goneplaid/mcc-api/README.md

 yarn start
 ```

-Most of these node scripts have `*-debug` analogs for debugging things in case something goes awry
+Most of these node scripts have `*-debug` analogs for debugging things in case something goes awry.

 # But Why?